 In 1979, Soviet troops invaded Afghanistan; soon afterward, Azzam and bin Laden traveled to Peshawar, a Pakistani city on the border with Afghanistan, to join the resistance.
 They did not become fighters themselves, but they used their extensive connections to win financial and moral support for the mujahideen (the Afghan rebels).
 They also encouraged young men to come from all over the Middle East to be a part of the Afghan jihad.
 Their organization, called the Maktab al-Khidamat (MAK) served as a global recruitment network–it had offices in places as far away as Brooklyn and Tucson, Arizona–and provided the migrant soldiers, known as “Afghan Arabs,” with training and supplies.
-Most important, it showed bin Laden and his associates that it was possible to put pan-Islamism into practice.
+Most importantly, it showed bin Laden and his associates that it was possible to put pan-Islamism into practice.

 Osama Bin Laden: Building Al Qaeda

 In 1988, bin Laden created a new group, called al Qaeda (“the base”) that would focus on symbolic acts of terrorism instead of military campaigns.
 After the Soviets withdrew from Afghanistan in 1989, bin Laden returned to Saudi Arabia to step up fundraising for this new and more complicated mission.
 However, the comparatively pro-Western Saudi royal family feared that bin Laden’s fiery pan-Islamist rhetoric might cause trouble in the kingdom, and so they tried to keep him as quiet as they could.
 They took away his passport and spurned his offer to send “Afghan Arabs” to guard the border after Iraq invaded Kuwait in 1990.
 Then, adding insult to injury, they sought help from the “infidel” U.S. instead.
 Furious about being snubbed, bin Laden vowed that it was al Qaeda, and not the Americans, who would one day prove to be “master of this world.”

 Early the next year, bin Laden left Saudi Arabia for the more militantly Islamist Sudan.
 After one more year of preparation, al Qaeda struck for the first time: A bomb exploded in a hotel in Aden, Yemen, that had housed American troops on their way to a peacekeeping mission in Somalia.
 (No Americans died in the blast, but two Austrian tourists did.)